 - Students are able to (1) read and translate authentic Chinese materials using a dictionary and discuss their ideas on contemporary social and cultural issues in China; (2) conduct research by collecting and analysing materials in both Chinese and English; (3) express their research findings and ideas with a high level of fluency and accuracy in both spoken and written forms; and (4) develop specialist vocabularies in areas such as employment systems, elderly people, tourism and marriage issues.
 Additionally, students acquire and refine generic skills such as communication skills—both written and oral (including non-verbal) communication skills are developed and refined through a variety of teaching and assessment practices.
 The study of Chinese equips students with the ability to use and discern a variety of registers, ranging from conversational and colloquial usage of the Chinese language to formal and academic conventions.

-- Typically this unit is assessed in the following ways: (1) test; (2) assignment; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) test; (2) assignment; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.